-Served as dessert, or as breakfast, harina de maíz (cornmeal pudding) is a comforting dish, a favorite of children and grownups alike.
+Served as a dessert, or as breakfast, Harina de Maiz (Cornmeal Pudding) is a comforting dish, a favorite of children and grownups alike.

 - 6 cups of milk